Maulty Moore

-Maulty Moore (born August 12, 1946) is an American former professional football defensive tackle who played for five seasons with the Miami Dolphins, Cincinnati Bengals, and Tampa Bay Buccaneers.
-Undrafted on graduating Bethune-Cookman College in 1970, he began a year of conditioning that added 50 pounds to his undersized frame before trying out for the Dolphins as a free agent.
+Maulty Moore (born August 12, 1946) is an American former professional football player who was a defensive tackle for five seasons with the Miami Dolphins, Cincinnati Bengals, and Tampa Bay Buccaneers of the National Football League (NFL).
+Undrafted after playing college football for the Bethune–Cookman Wildcats, he began a year of conditioning that added 50 pounds to his undersized frame before trying out for the Dolphins as a free agent.
 He was signed to the Dolphins' taxi squad in 1971, and promoted to special teams the next year.
 He blocked a Roy Gerela field goal attempt during the Dolphins' 1972 AFC Championship Game victory over the Pittsburgh Steelers.
 Waived by the Dolphins in 1975, he spent a year with the Bengals before finishing his career in 1976 with the then expansion Tampa Bay Buccaneers.
 Moore went on to teach in the Broward County school system.